Who is Ken Donnell?

 Ken has a long background in music and the music business.
 Ken’s parents were choir directors and his father managed a local retail music store.
 Ken began singing in church choirs at the age of 5 and helped his father move pianos as early as 8 years old.
 In college, Ken developed a passion for music education, composition, and classical guitar, followed by several years working as a professional musician playing both popular and classical music.
 Eventually, Ken became fascinated with lutherie and followed in his father’s footsteps into the retail music business by owning or working with several retail music stores.

 In the late 1970s, while living in Houston, Texas, Ken was fortunate to be associated with the late Bill Collings, who inspired Ken to further pursue building guitars.
-A move to northern California in 1979 propelled Ken more towards lutherie, including teaching and writing about lutherie, until one pivotal moment when, in 1987, a client asked Ken to install a miniature microphone inside a Martin D-28 Guitar.
-That first experiment was successful, and Ken continued to improve his designs.
+A move to northern California in 1979 propelled Ken more towards lutherie, including teaching and writing.
+In 1987, Ken began experimenting with installing miniature microphones inside steel string guitars.
+Those early experiments were successful, and Ken continued to improve his designs.
 By 1988, MiniFlex Microphones was operational, and Ken attended his first NAMM show as an exhibitor in January 1989.

-This year, Ken returned to NAMM to exhibit his latest designs in a triumphant resurrection of MiniFlex after a devastating and complete loss due to the Dixie Fire in August 2021.
+This year, Ken returned to NAMM to exhibit his latest designs in a triumphant resurrection of MiniFlex, now called the2Mic, after a devastating and complete loss due to the Dixie Fire in August 2021.

 A Little History